Skip to content

 EOL (End Of Life) #

-Date beyond which a package no longer receives security updates.
-Keeping EOL packages in production is a risk: new vulnerabilities are not patched, and in NIS2 scope it's flagged as 'inadequate cyber hygiene' (art.
-21 c.2 lett. g).
+Date beyond which a package or framework no longer receives security updates.
+Keeping EOL components in production is a risk: new vulnerabilities are not patched on the branch and the only path is the upgrade.
+In NIS2 scope (art.
+21(2)(g)) this is explicitly flagged as 'inadequate cyber hygiene'.

 FriendsOfPHP/security-advisories #